AssertFlip: Reproducing Bugs via Inversion of LLM-Generated Passing Tests: Evaluation

 \subsection{Ablation Study}

 To understand the contribution of individual components in our tool, we conduct a series of ablation experiments.
 Tables ~\ref{tab:ablation-assertflip} report F$\rightarrow$P success rates under different configurations of the pipeline, including removal of the LLM-based validator, omission of the planning step, and the use of perfect localization.
 We also include a variant that retains the full pipeline but prompts the LLM to generate failing tests directly instead of following the pass-then-invert strategy.
+In this direct-fail variant, the validation stage is moved after test generation and execution to enable iterative refinement and ensure a fair comparison with the original pipeline.
 Table~\ref{tab:ablation-regens} shows variation in the number of regenerations.

 The direct-fail variant represents one of the most important ablations demonstrating the effectiveness of our approach.
 Although it uses the full pipeline, prompting the LLM to generate failing tests directly rather than passing tests that are then inverted, results in a substantial drop in performance, resolving only 105 instances compared to 189 in the pass-then-invert configuration.
 This corresponds to a decline of over 19 percentage points in F$\rightarrow$P success rate, supporting our core intuition that LLMs are more reliable when asked to generate passing tests rather than failing tests directly.